Catherine Conybeare: Publications

 Conybeare has published widely on such topics as aurality, touch, violence, emotions and the self.
 She is the author of The Routledge Guidebook to Augustine's Confessions (2016); The Laughter of Sarah: Biblical Exegesis, Feminist Theory, and the Concept of Delight (2013), which examines the place of delight in Jewish and Christian interpretative traditions; The Irrational Augustine (2006) which charts Augustine's progress from neo-Platonism to incarnational theology in his Cassiciacum dialogues; and Paulinus Noster: Self and Symbols in the Letters of Paulinus of Nola (2000), looking at the formation of spiritual community through early Christian letter collections.

 She has edited several collections of essays, including co-editing with Simon Goldhill Classical Philology and Theology: Entanglement, Disavowal, and the Godlike Scholar (2021) and, with José Luis Bermúdez, The Self in Premodern Thought (2026).

 Conybeare's book Augustine the African (2025) is a new biography of Augustine of Hippo which places North Africa at the centre of his life and thought.
 The New Yorker writes:

 This biography of St. Augustine casts the philosopher not only as a theologian who profoundly shaped Christian orthodoxy but also as a person indelibly marked by his status as an African in the Roman Empire….
 Conybeare... intertwines learned exegesis with examples of Augustine’s human idiosyncrasies, offering illuminating analyses of the philosopher’s seminal texts and ideas―including his theory of original sin―and of the role that his heritage played in his self-conception.

 The Critic calls it "a book startlingly charged and suffused with a sense of curiosity and compassion towards its subject, a quality that gives the text an almost novelistic sense of emotional urgency".

 Conybeare is now working on a new translation of Augustine's Confessions for Norton.
 She is also editor of the series from Cambridge University Press, 'Cultures of Latin', to which she is contributing a volume entitled Latin, Music, and Meaning.

 Personal life

 Conybeare has two sons: Gabriel (born 1994) and Hilary (born 2000).
-She is a keen amateur musician and learns the organ with Parker Kitterman at Christ Church, Philadelphia.
+She is a keen amateur musician and studies the organ with Parker Kitterman at Christ Church, Philadelphia.